 "Interested in permaculture?
-A good grounding in knowledge and practice of permaculture"
+This is a good grounding in knowledge and practice of permaculture"

 WHAT IS PERMACULTURE?